Valtvalko/Valtvalko-PC-Starter/README.md

 This is my own respository, the focus of this project is for ease of a Windows Installation.
 There are Redist Programs which ensure compatibility for multiple programs, as well as a whole install set of "Fluent" themed programs which can be used to replace their stock windows counterparts. there also is a linked download to Chris Titus Windows Utility.
 A Christain Cross Wallpaper Set is availble. as well as many other programs to provide a more modern and fluid Windows 11 Expereince.

+The File you want to download is the **Ultimate Program Installer.PS1** File in the Branches.
+The Releases are just uploads for zip files that are too large to be uploaded to the main branch.

+**Note:** The only section where you vab choose exactly what you want to downlaod is the **"Other Downloads"**, Those you can pick from the list which to download.

 # Program and File List

-This document outlines all the applications, programs, and files managed or downloaded by the PowerShell script, categorized for easy reference.
+This is a outline of all the applications, programs, and files managed or downloaded by the PowerShell script, categorized for easy reference.

 ---